mongodb-partners/MongoDB-RAG-Render/README.md

 ### Step 5: Create Vector Index on Atlas
-Now for the RAG Question Answering (QnA) to work, you need to create a Vector Search Index on Atlas so the vector data can be fetched and served to LLMs.
+For the RAG Question Answering (QnA) to work, you need to create a Vector Search Index on Atlas so your vector data can be fetched and served to LLMs.

-#### Create a search index as below.

 Let’s head over to our MongoDB Atlas user interface to create our Vector Search Index.

 * First, click on "Atlas Search” in the sidebar of the Atlas dashboard.
 Select the cluster you're using for this guide.
 Then click “Create Search Index.”
 * You’ll be taken to this page (shown below).
-Here, select “JSON Editor” in the Atlast Vector Search section.
+Here, select “JSON Editor” in the Atlas Vector Search section.
 Click "Next".
     ![image](https://github.com/utsavMongoDB/MongoDB-RAG-NextJS/assets/114057324/b41a09a8-9875-4e5d-9549-e62652389d33)

 * Input the values shown below and create the vector index.